It creates files and run 'bundle install'

 $ git add .

-$ git commit -m "Base rails application"
+$ git commit --message="Base rails application"

 Create Your Application on Scalingo